 Our neighbors were using their fireplace probably in an attempt to soften the chill of the recent burst of cold weather in greater Cincinnati.

 Before you toast more than your toes this year- remember fireplaces/chimneys require yearly maintenance!

-- The “chimney sweep” should inspect the structure of the chimney for structural cracks, lose bricks or missing mortar.
+The “chimney sweep” should inspect the structure of the chimney for structural cracks, loose bricks, or missing mortar.

 Like many things we do around our homes, taking the needed simple steps at the beginning of the season can make a huge difference later on.
 If you need the name of a good “chimney sweep”-just let me know.